 What will your memoir cover?
-Will you include your entire life story or focus on a specific theme throughout?
+Will you include your entire life story or focus on a specific theme through?
 Will you include family history and life lessons?
-Write your goals down to help you stay focused during the editing process.
+Writing your goals down will help you stay focused during the editing process.

 - Set a Timeline

 Do you have an end date in mind for presenting your memoir to your family or sending it on to a publisher?
 If so, work backwards from the date and set monthly, weekly and daily writing goals.
-Be sure to include time for breaks as you’ll discover it’s important to set it aside on occasion.
+Be sure to include time for breaks.

 - Create an Outline